 The University of Louisiana at Lafayette seeks to encourage and sustain an academic environment that both respects individual freedom and promotes the health, safety, and welfare of all members of the community.
 In keeping with these objectives, the University has established a policy and guidelines governing the possession, sale, and consumption of alcoholic beverages on the University campus, and conforming to the laws of Louisiana.
-The University is committed to promoting the health and safety of its campus community through a program of alcohol education and the implementation of a relevant policy. of this be obtained copy policy may by going http://counselingandtesting.louisiana.edu/content/slidde/alcohol-and-drugs/campus-alcohol-drug-policy.
+The University is committed to promoting the health and safety of its campus community through a program of alcohol education and the implementation of a relevant policy. this obtained of policy mav be going Α copy bv http://counselingandtesting.louisiana.edu/content/slidde/alcohol-and-drugs/campus-alcohol-drug-policy.